dustinspecker/dustinspecker.com/content/posts/viewing-argo-prometheus-metrics-using-kind.md

 workflow--controller-metrics is up and running.
 This will have status about how long ago Prometheus has scraped the workflow-controller's metrics.

-Back on the "Graph" page, you can enter an expression like: `argo_workflow_info{}` and see status about any Argo workflows like the hello-world Workflow we ran earlier.
+Back on the "Graph" page, you can enter an expression like: `argo_workflows_count{}` and see how many Argo workflows are in the following states: Error, Failed, Pending, Running, Skipped, and Succeeded.
+The metric with the label `status=Succeeded` should have a value of 1 because of our successful hello-world workflow.

 From here, you're able to use Prometheus' dashboard to explore metrics created by Argo's workflow-controller.